Pane Casereccio

 3. Add the yeasty liquid to the flour mixture and stir until just combined.
 Don’t worry about making it smooth.
 Do not overmix.

 4. Place on a lightly floured work surface.
 Knead for 10 seconds to get it round.
 Do not over-knead.
+It will mix itself while it's proofing.

 5. Cover with an upside-down bowl and let sit for 30 minutes.

-10. When there’s an hour remaining in this last rise, begin this steamed cooking process:
+11. When there’s an hour remaining in this last rise, begin this steamed cooking process:

 c.
 Preheat the oven to 500°F for one hour.

 d.
 With 10 minutes remaining on the preheat, roll up six absorbent dish towels and place in a Pyrex dish of water.
-Microwave until boiling slightly, about 5 minutes.
+Microwave until boiling slightly, about 10 minutes.

 f.
 Use tongs to transfer three hot towels into each of the bread pans in the oven.
 Pour 1/2 cup of boiling water, as well, into each.